-Millions of tons of plastic trash are fouling the world’s ocean, most of it tiny pieces of microplastic less than a quarter-inch in size.
+Millions of tons of plastic trash are fouling the world’s oceans, most of them tiny pieces of microplastic less than a quarter-inch in size.
 Even the smallest marine animals can ingest these microplastics, potentially threatening their survival.

 Marine microplastics aren’t floating solo, either — they quickly pick up a thin coating of bacteria and other microbes, a biofilm known as “The Plastisphere.”
 These biofilms can influence the microplastics’ fate — causing them to sink or float, or breaking them down into even tinier bits, for example.
 They can even make the plastic smell or taste like food to some marine organisms.
 But very little is known about what kinds of microbes are in the Plastisphere, and how they interact with one another and the plastic.